HaluMem: Evaluating Hallucinations in Memory Systems of Agents: Experiments

 Table~\ref{tab:evaluation results} presents the evaluation results of all memory systems on three tasks: memory extraction, memory updating, and memory question answering.
 The evaluation metrics for memory extraction include memory integrity and memory accuracy.

-Overall, almost all memory systems perform worse on HaluMem-Long than on HaluMem-Medium, with Mem0, Mem0-Graph, and Memobase showing particularly notable declines.
-Notably, except for Supermemory and Zep, all other systems extract significantly fewer memories on HaluMem-Long than on HaluMem-Medium.
+Overall, most memory systems perform worse on HaluMem-Long than on HaluMem-Medium, with Mem0, Mem0-Graph, and Memobase showing particularly notable declines.
+Notably, the Mem0 series and Memobase extract significantly fewer memories on HaluMem-Long than on HaluMem-Medium, whereas Supermemory and MemOS exhibit the opposite trend.
 This indicates that \textbf{future memory systems need to improve their ability to process irrelevant information and distinguish between high- and low-value memories.}

-In the memory extraction task, all systems achieve recall (R) rates below 60\% in terms of memory integrity, indicating that many reference memory points are not extracted.
-The better performance in weighted memory recall (weighted R) compared to recall suggests that the systems can prioritize important memory points.
-Regarding memory accuracy, all systems have accuracy (Acc.) below 62\%, reflecting a high proportion of hallucinations, although performance on Target~P is relatively good.
-Supermemory performs the worst on FMR because it tends to extract excessive information without effectively filtering distractions or unhelpful content.
+In the memory extraction task, regarding memory integrity, except for MemOS, all systems achieve recall (R) rates below 60\%, indicating that many reference memory points are not extracted.
+The higher weighted memory recall (Weighted R) suggests that these systems can prioritize important memory points.
+Regarding memory accuracy, all systems have accuracy (Acc.) below 62\%, reflecting a high proportion of hallucinations, although performance on target memory precision (Target~P) is relatively good.
+Supermemory and MemOS perform the worst on FMR because they tend to extract excessive information without effectively filtering distractions or unhelpful content.
 Other systems adopt more conservative strategies and thus perform better in FMR.
+In terms of the F1 score, MemOS and Supermemory perform the best and exhibit stability in long contexts, whereas other systems experience a sharp decline.
 In summary, \textbf{future memory systems should strike a balance among coverage of important memories, extraction accuracy, and resistance to interference, aiming for both high quality and reliability in memory retrieval.}